AndrasKovacs/staged/rts/RegionGraph3.md

 table that's indexed by return addresses.

-A heap allocation in the LLVM backend consists of a heap check which jumps to a "GC basic block" in case of failure.
-The GC block calls the GC routine for each GC root in scope, possibly relocating them, and then jumps back to normal execution.
+A heap allocation in the LLVM backend consists of a heap check which jumps to a "handler block" in case of failure.
+The handler block the GC routine for each GC root in scope, possibly relocating them, and then jumps back to normal execution.
 This scheme doesn't require GC roots to be spilled to the stack at the points of heap checking.